 Height – 3½”

-The Mel figurine series were considered a very early “catch all” for the rejected items as well as possible experimental including two International designs.
-Notice that the word “Mel” is the last three letters of Hummel.
-The Mel 1 – girl with nosegay, Mel 2 – girl with fir tree and Mel 3 – boy with horse were the more common of all the Mel figurines and these three were modeled by master sculptor Reinhold Unger in 1939.
-The rear view of Mel 1 and Mel 3 show the word “Mel” on the base.
-Click the image to see it better.
 Robert Miller placed a value of between $300 and $500 each on these in 2003.
 In the mid-1950s, these three were remodeled by master sculptor Gerhard Skrobek and assigned the model numbers HUM 115 – Girl with Nosegay, HUM 116 – Girl with Fir Tree and HUM 117 – Boy with Horse candlesticks with the M.I.
 Hummel signature.
 These were designed from the original drawings of Sister M.I.
 Hummel but some reason were not approved by the Sießen Convent.
-There were 29 different Mel figurines accounted for with the last one bearing the number 54 so be on the lookout for the remaining 25 unaccounted for.
-Some of these were appraised for upwards of $15,000 each!
-These three were on eBay with a Buy It Now option of $1,000.
+There were 29 different Mel figurines accounted for with the last one bearing the number 54 so be on the lookout for the remaining 25 that are unaccounted for.
+Some of these were appraised for upwards of $15,000 each a number of years ago!
+The three, shown here, were on eBay with a Buy It Now option of $1,000 for the three figurines.
 The first two are of the Crown TMK-1 trademark and the third is a Full Bee TMK-2 trademark.